 We take Internet Safety very seriously at Holy Trinity and it forms a key part of our Safeguarding arrangements.

-E-safety for Pupils
+Internet Safety for Pupils

 Every year we teach all year groups about the importance of remaining safe online and we give them rules and measures for them to follow in order to stay safe when using the Internet.
 These rules are reinforced across school on a daily basis to ensure Internet Safety awareness remains high profile.

-E-safety for Parents
+Internet Safety for Parents

 Parents' involvement with keeping children safe online is key as most Internet access at home does not involve the filters and other safeguarding measures that we have at school.